 Following their split, Tyson wrote in another book titled Undisputed Truth that he would "stop by for a booty call" with Givens.
 One time, however, produced a clash of Hollywood royalty.

 In his book, Tyson detailed visiting Givens in the wake of their divorce only to find actor Brad Pitt at her house.
 Here's how Tyson remembered the account:

-After serving three years in prison for the rape of then-18-year-old Desiree Washington, Tyson married Monica Turner on April 19, 1997.
-The pair first met at comedian Eddie Murphy’s house back in 1990 and reportedly stayed in touch during his incarceration.
+After serving three years in prison for the rape of then-18-year-old Desiree Washington, Tyson married Monica Turner on April 19, 1997. in a Muslim ceremony.
+The pair first met at comedian Eddie Murphy's house back in 1990 and reportedly stayed in touch during his incarceration.